KxSystems/docs/docs/learn/install.md

     c:\q\w64\q
     ```

-??? warning ":fontawesome-brands-apple: Authorizing macOS Catalina to run kdb+"
+??? warning ":fontawesome-brands-apple: Authorizing macOS to run kdb+"

     MacOS Catalina (10.15) introduced tighter security.
-    At this point it may display a warning that it does not recognize the software.
+    It may display a warning that it does not recognize the software.

     ![Catalina warning](../img/catalina-warning.png)